Maroine42/Job_Postings/README.md

 # Overview

-Welcome to my analysis of the data job market, focusing on data analyst roles.
+Welcome to my analysis of the data job market, focusing on Data Scientist roles.
 This project was created out of a desire to navigate and understand the job market more effectively.
-It delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.
+It delves into the top-paying and in-demand skills to help find optimal job opportunities for Data Scientists.

 The data sourced from a [public hugging face database](https://huggingface.co/datasets/lukebarousse/data_jobs), containing detailed information on job titles, salaries, locations, and essential skills.
 Through a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.